ThomasCasterline/Project-1---Painting-Recreation/README.md

 # Project-1---Painting-Recreation
-Project was to re-create a painting using Code, I re-created the painting "Christina's World" by Andrew Wyeth
+The project was to re-create a painting using Code, I re-created the painting "Christina's World" by Andrew Wyeth

 void setup () {
   size (720, 480);